 Among the evening’s speakers were two women whose lives were changed by loans they received from the fund.

-Hebrew Free Loan grant recipient Jessica Pullen speaking at the organization’s Oct.
+Hebrew Free Loan grant recipient speaking at the organization’s Oct.
 17 fundraiser in San Francisco.
 (Photo/Anita Bowen Photography)

-Jessica Pullen is finishing medical school at Stanford University thanks to one of those loans.
+Jessica is finishing medical school thanks to one of those loans.
 Coming from an impoverished Jewish family, she found herself unable to pay her sister’s medical bills, and feared she’d have to drop out.

 “By a miracle, I found Hebrew Free Loan,” she told the crowd.
 “I can’t put into words what it meant to my life.”